Writing a Plugin

 }

-1. Implement Collects endure interface in the plugin where you want to have these dependencies in the runtime.
+1. Implement the Collects Endure interface in the plugin where you want to have these dependencies at runtime.

 middleware.go